cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      federal learning.

-To address the above listed challenges, it is important to agree on a unified architecture of digital twin network, which defines the main functional components and interfaces ({{arch}}).
+To address the above listed challenges, it is important to agree on a unified architecture of network digital twin, which defines the main functional components and interfaces ({{arch}}).
 Then, relying upon such an architecture, it is required to continue researching on the key enabling technologies including data acquisition, data storage, data modeling, interface standardization, and security assurance.

-# A Reference Architecture of Digital Twin Network  {#arch}
+# A Reference Architecture of Network Digital Twin  {#arch}

-Based on the definition of the key digital twin network technology elements introduced in {{def}}, a digital twin network architecture is depicted in Figure 2.
-This digital twin network architecture is broken down into three layers: Application Layer, Digital Twin Layer, and Real Network Layer.
+Based on the definition of the key network digital twin technology elements introduced in {{def}}, a network digital twin architecture is depicted in Figure 2.
+This network digital twin architecture is broken down into three layers: Application Layer, Digital Twin Layer, and Real Network Layer.